sydhds/hardenbuntu/sandbox.md

 * Use only Snaps from trusted publishers
 * Check if updates are published regularly
+* Disable as many interfaces as possible (example: disable opengl access to postman snap)
-* For app with classic confinement, use firejail
+* Avoid snap in classic confinement (as apparmor & seccomp are disabled), use firejail

 ## Firejail